How Much Does It Cost to Do Closed Captioning In-House?

 This model assumes that everything goes smoothly – that 7.5 hours per hour is accurate and that little to no support is required beyond the creation of the files.
 For example, if it ends up taking 10 hours per hour of content, the cost per hour balloons above $200.
 At higher scale, management costs also quickly rise.

 At lower quantities, in-house captioning may be a good way to save a few dollars.
+Estimate the time and labor cost of captioning content in-house and compare it to the price of professional closed captioning services.

 But at scale, the cost of in-house captioning skyrockets, while quality, consistency, and efficiency become harder to maintain.